vincedarley/cewe-layout/README.md

 Utility to parse CEWE `.mcf` / `.xmcf` photobook files, inspect page photo and text slots and interactively generate new layouts.
 It is intended to help you make great CEWE photobooks.
 It is not a replacement for the Cewe Creator software.
 You will absolutely need to use that as well as this tool.
 The problem this tool aims to solve is that it is painful, slow and cumbersome to make nice photo layouts with 5 to 15 photos in Cewe Creator.
 The clever auto-layout tools provided by Cewe are (for my use cases) completely unhelpful.
 Hence this tool.

 The primary workflow step I aim to dramatically improve is this one: you have 11 photos you want to place on a single page.
 2 of them are more important and should be approximately 3x the size of the others.
 Produce a nice-looking layout which achieves that aim, and where the photos collectively occupy most of the page (with edge gaps and internal gaps easily configurable).
+Using this tool, I've now built a 100+ page photobook that looks great, in very little time, and with very little hassle.

 **Quickstart**